MicrosoftDocs/entra-docs/docs/identity/saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md

 1. To add the app from the gallery, type **SAP Cloud Identity Services** in the search box.
 1. Select **SAP Cloud Identity Services** from results panel and then add the app.
 Wait a few seconds while the app is added to your tenant.

-## Configuring automatic user provisioning to SAP Cloud Identity Services
+## Configure automatic user provisioning to SAP Cloud Identity Services

 This section guides you through the steps to configure the Microsoft Entra provisioning service to create, update, and disable users in SAP Cloud Identity Services based on users assignments in Microsoft Entra ID.